kevinnowland/sample-package/README.md

 I then ran `poetry init` inside the directory.
 I specified no dependencies, but I did add development dependences, namely, the latest versions of `black`, `flake8`, `isort`,`mypy`, and `pytest`.
 I stated that python 3.9 or higher should be use.
+I added some configuration for these tools in `pyproject.toml` as well as in `.flake8`.

 I added the `pyproject.toml` to the repo.